VictoriaMetrics/VictoriaMetrics/README.md

   if less than `-replicationFactor` vmstorage nodes are unavailable during querying, since it assumes that the remaining `vmstorage` nodes contain the full data.
 See [these docs](#replication-and-data-safety) for details.

+  It is also possible to configure independent replication factor per distinct `vmstorage` groups - see [these docs](#vmstorage-groups-at-vmselect).

 `vmselect` doesn't serve partial responses for API handlers returning raw datapoints - [`/api/v1/export*` endpoints](https://docs.victoriametrics.com/#how-to-export-time-series), since users usually expect this data is always complete.

 Data replication can be used for increasing storage durability.
 See [these docs](#replication-and-data-safety) for details.